-I am promoting these books because Lonni is my wife and she has murder on her mind.
+I am promoting these books because Lonni is my wife and she often has murder on her mind.
 Besides that, these books are very good reads.

 See also does illustrations for other writers, see examples below.